In-band and out-of-band network management

 Out-of-Band Interfaces and Ports

-If there is a problem with a device such as a server or a router, and traffic cannot flow through the network, and the administrator needs an alternate path to reach the network nodes for diagnosing the problem even when the network is down.
-This situation needs Out-of-band access to the network.
-All Management ports including console and AUX ports are the types of out-of-band access interfaces.
-Out-of-band access refers to access using a dedicated management channel that is used for configuration and management.
+If there is a problem with a device such as a server or a router, and traffic cannot flow through the network, and the administrator needs an alternate path to reach the network nodes for diagnosing the problem even when the network is down, this situation needs Out-of-band access to the network.
+All Management ports, including console and AUX ports, are the types of out-of-band access interfaces.
+Out-of-band access refers to a dedicated management channel for configuration and management.

 For large and critical networks, in-band management interfaces are not enough.
-So, these networks need a secure remote connection network access path to manage and troubleshoot when the device is not on the network, the device does not network manageable or the data network is down.
+So, these networks need a secure remote connection network access path to manage and troubleshoot when the device is not on the network, the device is not network manageable or the data network is down.